gokcecicek/reversed-solitaire-react/README.md

 # [Live Demo](https://solitaire-beril-gokce-cicek.herokuapp.com/) 🚀

-Turkcell has "Salla Kazan", Vodafone has "Hediye Çarkı", why not such an application in e-commerce sites?
+GSM operators always have applications such as raffles, games, etc.(e.g Salla Kazan, Hediye Çarkı), why not such an application in e-commerce sites?
 For this, I made the Reversed Spider Solitaire game with a Trendyol theme.

  ## Happy Path